solde/Par/lab3/lab3-par21_03-David Soldevila Daniel Palomo.md

 <img class="mini" src="paraver_captures_s2/leaf_paraver_1.png">
 <note> Paraver capture of number of tasks created using leaf strategy</note>

-For a cut-off stragegy we need to marge tree and leaf methods.
+For the cut-off stragegy we need to marge tree and leaf methods.
 Until a specified number of created tasks the program will create tasks like tree strategy, recursively.
 Then, when the limit is reached, the program is going to create sequentially one task for each leaf of leaf task.

 Cut-off strategy code: